mozilla-services/heka-py/docs/source/config.rst

   having deactivated timers will be very small.
 Note that the various timer ids should be newline separated.

-sender_class
+stream_class
-  This should be a Python dotted notation reference to a class (or factory function) for a Heka "sender" object.
-A sender needs to provide a `send_message(msg)` method, which is responsible for serializing the message and passing it along to the router / back end / output mechanism / etc. heka-py provides some development senders, but the main one it provides for intended production use makes use of ZeroMQ (using the pub/sub pattern) to broadcast the messages to any configured listeners.
+  This should be a Python dotted notation reference to a class (or factory function) for a Heka "stream" object.
+A stream needs to provide a `write(data)` method, which is responsible for accepting a byte serialized message and passing it along to the router / back end / output mechanism / etc. heka-py provides some development senders, but the main one it provides for intended production use makes use of ZeroMQ (using the pub/sub pattern) to broadcast the messages to any configured listeners.

-sender_*
+stream_*
-  As you might guess, different types of senders can require different configuration values.
-Any config options other than `sender_class` that start with `sender_` will be passed to the sender factory as keyword arguments, where the argument name is the option name minus the `sender_` component and the value is the specified value.
+  As you might guess, different types of streams can require different configuration values.
+Any config options other than `stream_class` that start with `stream_` will be passed to the sender factory as keyword arguments, where the argument name is the option name minus the `sender_` component and the value is the specified value.
 In the example above, the ZeroMQ bind string and the queue length will be passed to the ZmqPubSender constructor.

-global_*
-  Any configuration value prefaced with `global_` represents an option that is global to all Heka clients process-wide and not just the client being configured presently.
+encoder:
+  This should be a Python dotted notation reference to a class (or factory function) for a Heka "encoder" object.
+An encoder needs to provider a `encode(msg)` method which is responsible for serializing an instance of heka.message.Message and returning a byte serialized version of the message.
+Currently implemented encoders are JSONEncoder and ProtobufEncoder.

+  If no encoder is specified, the JSONEncoder is used by default.

 In addition to the main `heka` section, any other config sections that start with `heka_` (or whatever section name is specified) will be considered to be